cmprescott/ansible-role-rtorrent/README.md

     - role: rtorrent
 ```

-2) Install rtorrent with custom settings
+2) Install rTorrent with custom settings

 ```yaml
 - hosts: all